Isabella Goldie – Chief Executive

 Ruth first worked for Deafblind Scotland as a guide/communicator, while at university studying Psychology in 2003.
 After university she completed the Diploma in Deafblind Studies and went on to run the Community Planning Involvement Project within Deafblind Scotland, then worked in several other areas of the charity.

 She spent some away years in other charities across Scotland as an event manager and operations manager before returning to Deafblind Scotland in 2016.

-As Senior Programme Leader she currently focuses on equality and human rights work with deafblind people and those in wider society.
-The Dare to Dream project established a group of deabflind ambassadors who work together as peers, using their lived experience to ensure deafblind people’s experiences and views are heard.
+As Senior Programme Leader she focused on equality and human rights work with deafblind people and those in wider society.
+The Dare to Dream project established a group of deafblind ambassadors who work together as peers, using their lived experience to ensure deafblind people’s experiences and views are heard.
 This group also created the Manifesto of Deafblind People’s Rights, created in consultation across Scottish deafblind people and which formed the basis for Deafblind Scotland’s 5 Year Strategy and Policy Influencing Plan 2022.
-The Right to Dream project launched in October 2021 in partnership with Visibility Scotland, builds on the excellent work of the Dare to Dream ambassadors.
-Providing training on human rights and empowerment for deafblind and visually impaired people.
-Ensuring they have the opportunities participate in public life and have a tangible influence on the decisions that effect them.

-In her spare time, she enjoys nature photography, hillwalking, and the outdoors in general.
+In her spare time, she enjoys holidays with her husband, painting watercolours and crocheting.